dexter-aks/game-of-three/README.md

 The game will be available at `http://localhost:8080`.

+Note: if you face access issue after cloning the repo and then building it, please `run chmod -R 777 . ` from parent directory

 ## Playing the Game
 1. Open the game URL in two separate browser tabs or windows to simulate two players.
 2. Each player will be assigned a random player ID displayed on the screen.